nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Use case ends.

 * 3a.
-No name is entered by the user.
+No name or index is entered by the user.
     * 3a1.
-Amigos requests user to enter a name.
+Amigos requests user to enter a name or index.
     * 3a2.
-User reenters the command along with a valid name and other relevant fields (at least one) to edit.
+User reenters the command along with a valid name or index and other relevant fields (at least one) to edit.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

 * 3b.
-Amigos finds no contact with the given name.
+Amigos finds no contact with the given name or invalid index is given.
     * 3b1.
 Amigos requests user to check input and reenter.
     * 3b2.
-User reenters the command along with a valid name and other relevant fields (at least one) to edit.
+User reenters the command along with a valid name or index and other relevant fields (at least one) to edit.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

 * 3c.
-A valid name is entered by user but no fields to edit are given.
+A valid name or index is entered by user but no fields to edit are given.
     * 3c1.
 Amigos requests user to enter at least one field to edit.
     * 3c2.
-User reenters command and name, along with at least one field to edit.
+User reenters command and name or index, along with at least one field to edit.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

 **Use case: F03 - Delete a friend**

 **Guarantees**
-* An existing friend in Amigos will be deleted only if the name input matches that of an existing friend in Amigos.
+* An existing friend in Amigos will be deleted only if the name input matches that of an existing friend in Amigos or a valid index is provided.

 **MSS**